qiyitang71/compiler-bug-impact/README.md

 4. If binaries built by the buggy and fixed compilers are different, compute the number of different functions in these two binaries.

-This part corresponds to line 83 of `analyse-bug.sh` which is runnig the `extract-functions` script.
+This part corresponds to line 83 of `analyse-bug.sh` which is running the `extract-functions` script.

 ### Remove the VM to save space
 ```